 Cut it back.
 After flowering, prune the plant back by as much as half to control its size.

 Wondering whether to repot?
 Repotting is probably only needed every couple years.
 Put Medinilla magnifica in a big container.
 If you want to control its size, keep the plant in the same pot and top-dress it every year.

 Winter Care.
 Give this evergreen shrub a dry, cool rest in winter.
 It will tolerate a minimum of 60°F/16°C in winter.
 Cut back on water -- but don't allow the soil to dry out -- and stop fertilizing during this winter rest.
-Maintain high humidity by misting the plant regularly with room-temperature water.
-Misting also helps to prevent an invasion of spider mites that are attracted to dry conditions.
+Maintain high humidity with a cool-mist room humidifier.
+Added humidity also helps to prevent an invasion of spider mites that are attracted to dry conditions.